Chausey: History

-Chausey was for a long time an object of rivalry between England and France.
-Although the UK government has contended that, until about 1764, Chausey belonged to England, Chausey, unlike its Channel Islands neighbours, has, in fact, been French for centuries.
-It was administered from Jersey until 1499, when the Jerseymen abandoned it to the French for reasons unknown.
+Chausey was for a long time an object of rivalry between England (later the United Kingdom) and France.
+Although the British government has contended that, until about 1764, Chausey belonged to England as with the rest of the Channel Islands, Chausey, unlike its Channel Islands neighbours, has, in fact, been French for centuries.
+It was administered from Jersey until the start of the 16th century, when the Jerseymen abandoned it to the French for reasons unknown.
 The Jersey historian Alec Podger has suggested that it was too costly in terms of money and manpower to control and, as the islands were not on the sea-lanes, it was decided that the benefits did not justify this cost.
 Seafarers engaged in illegal business long valued this maze of islands as a den of piracy and smuggling.
 The Sound, the natural channel running along the Grande île, or the Passe Beauchamp, were ideally secluded anchorages.

 The fortress of Matignon was built in 1559 as a quadrangular fort with a round tower, cellars, a bakery, and a cattle shed.
 This was expanded in 1740.
 The English destroyed the fort in 1744.
-A new fort was built at the other end of the island, which the English destroyed in 1756.
-In 1772, the Louis XV granted the archipelago to the Abbot Nolin.
+A new fort was built at the other end of the island, which the English also destroyed in 1756.
+In 1772, Louis XV granted the archipelago to the Abbot Nolin.
 Napoleon III ordered the construction of the present fort in 1859, and the work was completed by 1866.
-The fort then served briefly as a prison for Communards in 1871.
+From then on, France consolidated its control over Chausey.
+The fort would briefly serve briefly as a prison for Communards in 1871.